sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 expect(c2.textContent).toEqual('Maybe')
 -->

-Here, we have a `switch` statement that returns one of the three button labels.
+In the code above, we have a `switch` statement that returns one of the three button labels.

 First, let’s replace the `switch` with a table: